 The fragmentation problem significantly decreases the restore performance in chunk-based deduplication systems.
-We observe that existing rewriting schemes addressing the fragmentation problem often result in significant redundancy among containers, decreasing the deduplication ratio and causing redundant chunks to be read from disks to restore the backup, which wastes limited disk bandwidth and decrease the restore performance.
+We observe that existing rewriting schemes addressing the fragmentation problem often result in significant redundancy among containers, decreasing the deduplication ratio and causing redundant chunks to be read from disks to restore the backup, which wastes limited disk bandwidth and decreases the restore performance.
 The main challenge to alleviate the fragmentation is how to select suitable referenced containers to perform deduplication during the backup.
 In order to address this problem, this paper proposes a submodular maximization rewriting scheme (SMR).
 SMR formulates this challenge as an optimal container selection problem, which is addressed by building a submodular maximization model.
-The salient feature of SMR is to reduce the number of redundant and unreferenced chunks in selected containers, alleviating the waste of disk accesses caused by unreferenced and redundant chunks to improve the restore performance.
-Our experimental results based on two real-world datasets demonstrate SMR outperforms the state-of-the-art work in terms of both restore performance and deduplication ratio.
+The salient feature of SMR is to reduce the number of redundant and unreferenced chunks in selected containers, alleviating the waste of disk accesses caused by unreferenced and redundant chunks.
+Moreover, we observe that the differences among versions are accumulated, which increase the number of fragmented chunks and decrease the restore performance.
+We propose a grouped deduplication scheme to synergize SMR by reducing the fragmented chunks, which further improves the restore performance.
+Our experimental results based on three real-world datasets demonstrate SMR outperforms the state-of-the-art work in terms of both restore performance and deduplication ratio.
+Moreover, compared with SMR, GSMR can achieve higher restore performance without significant decrease of deduplication ratio.